Random Walks Performed by Topologically-Specific Agents on Complex Networks: Concluding Remarks

-Three properties of the random walks have been considered in the reported studies: (i) average of the node coverage; (ii) standard deviation of the node coverage; and (iii) number of nodes displaced by the agent at each step.
-Respective studies have been developed considering random walks by each of the three types of topologically-specific agents taking place in GEO, ER, and BA networks.
+Two properties of the random walks have been considered in the reported studies: (i) average node coverage; and (ii) standard deviation of the node coverage.
+Regarding the coverage of nodes allowed by the performed random walks, we observed that the random walk by using a single-point agent exhibited the best performance in covering the original network compared to the other agents.